fmitchell/eternalistic.github.io/about/index.md

 April 2012 - Present <br/>
 [www.magnersanborn.com](http://www.magnersanborn.com)

-As a Senior Web Developer I specialize in front-end web development building attractive responsive sites using the Drupal framework.
-I also have experience working within a .NET environment and crafting elegant front-end systems.
+As a Senior Web Developer I specialize in front end web development building attractive responsive sites using the Drupal framework.
+I also have experience working within a .NET environment and crafting elegant front end systems.

 I strive to stay current with the technologies within our community and contribute back and share what I’ve learned as much as possible.

 * Responsive design and development
 * Drupal theme development
 * Drupal site development
-* .NET front-end development
+* .NET front end development

 Aside from development I am also responsible for helping lead a team of web developers and working with designers, project managers, and clients.